Loading...

 Long requests

-We highly encourage you to use streaming for longer running requests.
+Consider using streaming for longer running requests.

-We do not recommend setting a large maxTokens value without using streaming.
+Avoid setting a large maxTokens value without using streaming.
 Some networks may drop idle connections after a certain period of time, which can cause the request to fail or timeout without receiving a response from Anthropic.
 The SDK periodically pings the API to keep the connection alive and reduce the impact of these networks.

 The SDK throws an error if a non-streaming request is expected to take longer than 10 minutes.
 Using a streaming method or overriding the timeout at the client or request level disables the error.